bonitoo-io/influxdb-java-reactive/README.md

 This is the Java Reactive Client library for the InfluxDB.

-The reactive client library is based on the RxJava.
-It's support all features from the [influxdb-java - core library](https://github.com/influxdata/influxdb-java/) in the reactive way.
+The reactive client library is based on the RxJava and as core part is used **[influxdb-java](https://github.com/influxdata/influxdb-java/)**.

+It's support all features from the **influxdb-java** in the reactive way.

 ## Usage